Davdouv/IMACMAN/README.md

 This projects works on Linux OS.
 Here are the instructions for the compilation in your bash.

-To compile, create a "Build" folder next to the "Code" folder.

-Open the console inside of this new folder and write :
+Open the console inside the "Build" folder next to the "Code" folder and write :

 ```sh